Easy Ways You Can Prepare For Pregnancy Now

 Not to mention making it less likely you have the time and inclination to actually have sex at the optimal fertile time, adding to the stress of trying to conceive.
 Managing stress can be easier said than actually done and often couples need solid support in place to help them ease back on the stresses in their lives.
 Counselling can be a powerful tool, alongside therapies such as massage, yoga and exercise.

-At Nurtured Birth we are here to support you throughout every aspect of preconception, pregnancy and beyond.
+At Nurtured Birth we are here to support you as you prepare for pregnancy.
 Find out more about us and our services here.